-a.
+- a.
 Finish-the-verse questions will begin with the statement "Finish this one verse" or "Finish these two verses" or "Finish these three verses."
-Verses must be quoted verbatim.

-b.
-No quizzer will be expected to cite references in finish-the-verse(s) questions.
+Verses must be quoted verbatim. - b.
+No guizzer will be expected to cite references in finish-the-verse(s) guestions.